MTstateIntroStats/IntroStatTextbook/docs/05-explore-numerical.md

 ### Key ideas {-}

 * Two variables are **associated** when the behavior of one variable depends on the value of the other variable.
 Two quantitative variables are associated when a trend is apparent on a scatterplot.
-Recall from Chapter \@ref(intro-to-data), *association does not imply causation*!
+Recall from Chapter \@ref(data-hello), *association does not imply causation*!

 * When describing the **distribution** of a single quantitative variable on a histogram, dot plot, or box plot, we look for (1) center, (2) variability, (3) shape, and (4) outliers.